-Q. If I have questions regarding plan designs and rates, how do I contact the Program?

-- A. The Program will establish the following methods of communication with the Program: - 1.
-A website will be created with detailed information about administration of the - 1.
-Details about the Program and all necessary documents including contracts, claim forms, FAQs, and instructions on premium remittance and claim filing will be managed on a micro-website; - 2.
+- Q. If I have questions regarding plan designs and rates, how do I contact the Program? - A. The Program will establish the following methods of communication with the Program: - A website will be created with detailed information about administration of the Program and all necessary documents including contracts, claim forms, FAQs, and instructions on premium remittance and claim filing; - 2.
 A call center will be established to answer any questions via telephone; - 3.
 An email address will be available to forward any written questions.